-If you’ve been following along on our journey as a workforce housing operator navigating the treacherous waters of the COVID-19 public health crisis, you’ll know that March’s industry-wide fears of a total collapse in rent collection have thus far proven to be unfounded.
+If you’ve been following along on Birgo Capital's journey as a workforce housing operator navigating the treacherous waters of the COVID-19 public health crisis, you’ll know that March’s industry-wide fears of a total collapse in rent collection have thus far proven to be unfounded.
 In our view, the passage of the CARES Act on March 27 largely provided the American renter base with confidence that in the near-term, the federal government will ensure that the average American stays afloat.
 As such, renters shocked the world and paid rent in April, and again in May.
 In order to really understand what’s going on within our own tenant base, and to help shape our thoughts about what is likely to come in the months ahead, Birgo has been paying particularly close attention to rent collection trends in our portfolio.
 This month, we’re updating our analysis to see if previously observed trends are holding steady, and to sharpen our perspective based on the most recent data.

 Our preliminary conclusions from mid-April and mid-May, and corresponding issues to consider in June, are as follows:

 - Historically reliable tenants still paid rent on time in April and May.
 During the first half of April, our collections were spot on with monthly averages from January, February, and March.
 In May, we even saw an uptick of payments in the first half of the month.
 Did tenants continue to pay rent on time in June?

 - At the initial shock of coronavirus economic concerns, our late-month collections during March were notably lower than in a typical month, but they recovered in April.
 The first half of May was strong, but did late-month collections in May look more like March, when fear seized the nation and payment activity slowed significantly, or April, when normal payment patterns resumed?